-So, you’ve gotten a sports scholarship offer.
+So, you’ve got a sports scholarship offer.
 All that hard work has paid off!
 But now you suddenly find yourself under a lot of pressure to accept the offer.
-What a lot of perspective student athletes don’t realize is that scholarship offers can be negotiated.
+What a lot of perspective student athletes don’t realize is that scholarship offers can and should be negotiated.

-To effectively negotiate a scholarship offer, you’ve also got to understand what you’ve been offered.
-Some scholarships are written in a way so that they cover X% of a student’s financial need.
+To effectively negotiate a scholarship offer, you have to understand what your offered sports scholarship covers.
+Some scholarships cover X% of a student’s financial need.
 Many students accept these scholarship offers, only to realize that the amount isn’t as much as they thought.

 Negotiating the terms of your scholarship doesn’t have to involve any trickery or sly methods.
-Just be honest with the coach about other offers you have gotten, and why the scholarship amount matters.
+Just be honest with the coach about other offers you received, and why the scholarship amount matters.
 You can straight out say that you need a better offer.

 But remember to be realistic.
 Very few student athletes get full rides, especially during their freshman year.
 If you receive a partial scholarship from a few coaches who’ve shown you slight interest, then don’t expect them to suddenly offer you a generous full ride the moment you slyly say you are considering a different college.